8 Ways to Never Get a Cavity or Lose a Tooth - Evidence-Based

 Other Dental Myths Worth Busting…

 1. Dirty toothbrush: I have never treated someone in the urgent care or in my private practice who had some infection from a contaminated toothbrush.
 I understand the fear, but it’s not substantiated.
-I keep my toothbrush in my gym bag and I haven’t died.

 6. Swap toothbrush every 3 months: Not only does nobody follow this but as long as the bristles seem fairly straight and aren’t bowing excessively, it’s unlikely that you’ll prevent many more cavities from this action.